 - Classroom Antarctica

 Two main sections.
 One for teachers, one for Kids.
 For teachers, 8 units, classroom resources.
 Mouse over each and see a short descriptor.
 Kids’ topics include Who’s eating who ?, Feathered Friends, Slippery Characters, Cover Pages, more.
 PDF version.

 ‘Take a journey through this site to discover Antarctica for yourself.
 Each section features activities, images, video clips and fact sheets, to help you learn about this distant, frozen wilderness’.
 Royal Geographical Society.

 Well presented !

 ‘This Handbook reproduces material with respect to the Antarctic Treaty system, including the Antarctic Treaty itself.
 It is hoped that this Handbook will be of help both to those familiar with the Antarctic Treaty System and to newcomers who want to learn about Antarctica and the System’.
 Available [in sections] in PDF format.

 ‘Joint Australian Centre for Astrophysical Research in Antarctica.
 Promoting activities, both nationally and internationally, that will facilitate our ability to operate an Antarctic Observatory and maximise the science that can be produced’.

 - March Of The Penguins Study

 ‘A film that audiences of all ages will enjoy, although it is particularly suited to primary school and lower secondary school students.
 Teaching and learning activities have been developed to assist teachers of students in the middle years to promote the achievement of a variety of learning outcomes across the discipline based areas of Science, Humanities, Society and Environment, Human Society and its Environment, English, The Arts’.
+Free and downloadable.